2021/22 Full-time Undergraduate course

 This module will provide students with a comprehensive knowledge of musculoskeletal anatomy of the lower limb and gait analysis.
 Theory gained in this module is essential for study of patient assessment and musculoskeletal studies throughout second and final year.
 The theory of anatomy is extended into clinical practice throughout. the HSCT placement component of this module will further enable students to put theory into practice and develop their practical skills.

-This module will enable the student to gain competency in the theory and clinical application of local anaesthesia and the practical skills required to complete nail surgery procedures.
+This module will enable the student to gain competency in the theory and clinical application of local anaesthesia as well as further develop their existing clinical skills.
 This module also provides the students with four weeks of professional practice placement experience in the health and social care setting to further integrate and consolidate theory into practice.

 This module is designed to extend the student's knowledge of biomechanics to more complex clinical situations requiring a higher level of understanding of pathological biomechanical processes and strategies to overcome them.
 This will involve a problem solving approach and practical classes to reinforce theoretical components.
 The module will introduce the student to the mechanical assessment of more complex patient groups including children, athletes and those with rheumatological conditions.